 As a fan of sci-fi films and novels, Sci-fi watched over 500 films throughout the last seven years, and mentioned the themes found in the book were influenced by his interest in futuristic ideas, the concept of a very limited government in society, as well as real life events.

 “I started writing the book in 2020, during the pandemic, election cycle, and public reaction to the unlawful killings of Breonna Taylor and George Floyd.
 In my opinion, I saw that we think the government would save people, but it’s more of an absence,” Sci-fi said.

 “I considered an opposite to Orwell’s ‘1984’ and took that to the extreme level where there are no public services, and people are at the mercy of corporations.
 It’s not a pro-government or anti-government statement but demonstrates how a corporate government can be oppressive,” he continued.

-In addition to the fact that “Nova’s Blade” is a captivating story that elicits strong emotions from readers, the book also benefits from Lawson’s writing style, which is digestible for most audeiences.
-Lawson provides multiple perspectives of events that occur in the book, offering ample evidence into the motivations of each character.
+In addition to the fact that “Nova’s Blade” is a captivating story that elicits strong emotions from readers, the book also benefits from Sci-fi’s writing style, which is digestible for most audeiences.
+He provides multiple perspectives of events that occur in the book, offering ample evidence into the motivations of each character.

 Sci-fi expressed that he wanted the book’s main takeaway to be open to interpretation for readers, but believes a central argument of the book is that people can endure their circumstances no matter what.

 He also mentioned that in addition to working on a sequel for “Nova’s Blade,” he is open to the possibility of a cartoon or television show if there is interest.

 “I plan on writing a sequel sometime at the end of this year or in 2023.
 I believe my role as an author and teacher allows me to have a greater impact on our society’s youth.
 I plan to grow in that role and see how much I can help,” Sci-fi said.